Scottish-Tech-Army/ggs-backend/utils/README.md

 SOURCE_SPREADSHEET_PATH = path to the GGS data spreadsheet
 ```

+To run the utility, call one of the following:
+- `npm run check-locations` to attempt parsing of the spreadsheet, but not upload the results to DynamoDb.
-To run the utility, call `npm run upload-locations`.
-It will upload the locations it can correctly parse and return errors for those it could not parse.
+- `npm run upload-locations` to upload the locations it can correctly parse and return errors for those it could not parse.